FaintLocket424/HaskellNotes/New Vault/Function Basics in Haskell.md

 `double` returns twice the value input into it.

-#### Picking a Function Decorator
+#### Step 1 - Picking a Function Decorator

 > [!warning]
 > Reasoning about types is a core part of understanding Haskell code.
 >
+> Also you **will** have to do this in the exam and it's free marks.
+>
 > **Always decorate function definitions with their type**.

 The first step when creating a function is determining the type.
 If you think back to [[The Basic Data Types of Haskell#Functions|Function Decorators]], a logical function type might be `Integer -> Integer`.

-But this is actually more restrictive than necessary.
+But this is actually more restrictive than necessary, and it's always best to use the least restrictive decorator possible.
 What if we used an `Int`?
 Or a `Float`?
 The multiplication `(*)` function will work with all these types, so why not allow our function to accept them?

 Instead, we can use a [[The Basic Type Classes of Haskell#Class Constraints|Class Constraint]] to specify that our function will input and output any type in the `Num` typeclass.